Review – SSX Tricky

 In the early days of the GameCube one of the first games I made sure to get was SSX Tricky.
 It was awesome and I played it endlessly until I had mastered every single trick of every single character on every single course.
 Eventually I got bored of it because, well, it stopped being fun after doing the same “über trick” for the umptillionth time.
 It burned out my brain and I couldn’t take it any longer.
 From whatever was left of those brain cells lingered a memory of an incredible experience.
 Sometimes SSX Tricky would wander back into my daydreams and I would reminisce about how much fun I had.
 So you know what I did?
 I decided that nine years later it was time to play it again.

-The game hasn’t changed much in nine years, other than the size of the TV I played it on. → Read the rest
+The game hasn’t changed much in nine years, other than the size of the TV I played it on. → This post are sick.

 Review – Prince of Persia: The Two Thrones